English 545: Major Authors—Joseph Conrad Spring 2012

 Reading: This is a reading intensive course.
 Be sure to have the story or novel read before we begin our class discussions.

-Essay Format: Please submit your essays electronically in MSWord, using MLA documentation format.
+Essay Format: Please submit both hard copies and electronic copies (via email) of your essays in MSWord, using MLA documentation format.

 Chapman University Academic Integrity Policy